Yagneshv1/KAM/README.md

 - Click on "Deploy Web Service" and the Render automatically builds the application and returns the deployed production URL of the backend server once it is live.

+## Running Unit Tests

+To run the unit tests of the UI, run the following commands:

+    $ cd KAM/client

+    $ ng test

+It will open up a window in the browser that shows the results of each unit test.

+To run the tests along with the code coverage run the following command instead.

+    $ ng test --code-coverage

 ## Usage Guidelines

 - Open the UI interface from the [deployment link](https://kam-app-git-master-yagneshs-projects-baecd0b4.vercel.app).